thodox/Picture_similary/README.md

 Detailed automatic description of the image: this is a black and white photo of a puppy running in the grass Your description: a dog
 Similarity between the description and the image: 42.92%

+## FUTURE
+To enhance the predictive and analytical capabilities of our application, we plan to integrate OpenAI's API into our workflow.
+First, we will use OpenAI's models to generate more detailed and vivid image descriptions.
+This will help improve accuracy when comparing automatically generated descriptions with those provided by users.

+We will also apply natural language processing (NLP) techniques to summarize, classify, and analyze the sentiment of text, thereby enhancing the quality of the descriptions.
+A keyword suggestion system based on image content will assist users in creating more accurate descriptions.

+Additionally, we aim to develop interactive features like chatbots, allowing users to ask questions and receive feedback from the AI model easily.
+Finally, we will leverage the API to evaluate the performance of current models and extend the application to other platforms such as web or mobile.